JaniDipti/SQL_Project/Retail_Sales/README.md

 FROM retail_sales_data
 GROUP BY 1

--- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+The average age of customers who purchased items from the 'Beauty' category.

 SELECT
     ROUND(AVG(age), 2) as avg_age